jaredcowing/wmsNewBooks/readme.md

 # Back-end commands available in the application

 When executing any of the below commands, a raw-text feed of status messages will be printed to your screen (along with any errors).
+You can execute the commands using the tips below, or by logging in and going to the command dashboard: `https://your/URL/index.php/Login/login`

 ## Loading new orders, copies & items: